IRS raises the debt threshold that triggers a property tax lien

 Other IRS lien changes

 Other tax collection changes made by the IRS include making more taxpayers eligible for offer-in-compromise agreements, which allow taxpayers to pay less than the full amount owed on back taxes.
 Tax debts qualifying for offer-in-compromise agreements have been raised to $50,000 from $25,000 for both individuals and small businesses.
 The annual income threshold for offer-in-compromise agreements has also been raised from $50,000 to $100,000.
-The agency will also start making the effort to speak with taxpayers applying for a compromise, instead of frustrating them with confusing letters in the mail.
+The agency will also start making the effort to speak with taxpayers requesting a compromise, instead of frustrating them with confusing letters in the mail.
 The IRS will also allow people to continue making their car payments instead.

 Your National Taxpayer Advocate